Inside Top Offers On The New Land Rover Defender

 The new Defender is nothing like the spartan Defender 90 which was sold in America previously and discontinued because it didn’t have airbags.
-The original defender was in the same category as vehicles like the Jeep Wrangler and the Hummer H1, a spartan off-roader often used in military applications.
-If you still want an honest-to-goodness trail rig, the numerous configurations of the Defender have you covered, including a model with just two doors, cloth seats, and a 296 horsepower twin turbo four-banger with an eight speed auto from $56,400 msrp or $68,400 with the 395 horsepower inline-6.
+While the original defender was in the same category as vehicles like the Jeep Wrangler and the Hummer H1, it was catapulted to tremendous value after its discontinuation.
+Today, if you still want an honest-to-goodness trail rig, the numerous configurations of the new Defender have you covered, including a model with just two doors, cloth seats, and a 296 horsepower twin turbo four-banger from $56,400 msrp.

 All Defenders have four wheel drive and locking differentials making each and every one a serious contender.
 An optional Explorer Pack has front and rear mudflaps, a raised air intake, a roof rack, and a side mounted gear carrier, for $3,900.
 An Off-Road pack includes All-Terrain tires for $1,550 and an Advanced Off-Road Pack has a host of electronic terrain response and progress control monitoring systems ($750).
 Air suspension runs $1,600 and can increase ride height up to 3 inches or decrease it by two inches.